wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 - Customize the order of files in the sidebar.
 - Override the title of a file in the sidebar.
 - Customize [published URLs](../stoplight-urls.md#about-published-urls) for articles and API artifacts.
-- Selectively expose files in the sidebar, allowing you to hide items by not including them in your Table of Contents file.
+- Selectively add or remove files in the sidebar, allowing you to hide them in your Table of Contents file.
+You can also set an API or article to have [internal visibility](../set-internal-docs.md) to prevent it from appearing in the Table of Contents for public projects or to non-members.

 ![studio demo documentation](../../assets/images/studio-demo-docs.png)